Self-guided Sightseeing Tour #6 in Hanover, Germany

 Since 1935, the Egestorff Monument in Hanover has commemorated Johann Egestorff, who created the basis for the industrialization of the former village of Linden and the city of Hanover with his companies.
 The monument stands in the Linden-Süd district, below the former eastern quarries of the Lindener Berg, west of the street Am Spielfelde, near the Linden stadium.

-The bunker on Deisterplatz in Hanover is the only one of around 50 air-raid shelters built in Hanover during the Second World War that has been placed under monument protection.
-It was built in the early 1940s as a round bunker on the then border of Von-Alten-Park and within sight of Hanomag.
-Today it is located in the middle of the busy Deisterplatz roundabout in Linden.
+The bunker at Deisterplatz in Hanover is the only under around 50 in Hanover during the Second World War, the air -raid shelter built, which was listed.
+It was built in the early 1940s as a round bunker on the then border of the von Alter-Park and in sight of Hanomag.
+Today it is located in the middle of the busy traffic circle of Deisterplatz in Linden.

 The Von-Alten-Garten is a 7.5-hectare public park in Hanover, Germany, located in the Linden-Mitte district.
 It is located at the foot of the Lindener Berg directly on the Westschnellweg.